 Page 4,914 of The Consolidated Appropriations Act, 2021, provides,

 (a) IN GENERAL.—Section 45L(g) is amended by striking ‘‘December 31, 2020’’ and inserting ‘‘December 31, 2021’’.

 (b) EFFECTIVE DATE.—The amendment made by this section shall apply to homes acquired after December 31, 2020.

 While reading tax law (like the excerpt above) might not be the most exciting task to do, homeowners should know that those few lines of text equate to a $2,000 per-dwelling-unit federal tax deduction for: single-family homes (both new construction and renovations of an existing home) and multi-family units up to three stories (this includes individually owned condominiums or apartment rentals including much student housing).

-How to Qualify for the Tax Credit
+How to Qualify for This Solar Tax Credit

 To be eligible, an individual must own and have a tax basis in the qualified energy-efficient home while it is in construction to qualify.

 Internal Revenue Code Section 45L details that eligible taxpayers may claim this tax credit for new energy-efficient homes that are sold or leased by that taxpayer during the tax year for use as a residence.
 An eligible taxpayer is the individual who constructed the qualified energy-efficient home or produced a qualified manufactured home.